-The fallacy is shared with V. Since the compiler of M+F has intervened actively in the text, this means that the elementary mistake committed by Jacopo has been accepted by somebody who was thinking through its subject-matter.
-Stereometry was evidently not the strong point of abbacus mathematicians.
+The fallacy is shared with V. Since the compiler of M+F has intervened actively in the text, this means that the elementary mistake committed by Jacopo has been accepted by somebody who was thinking through its subject-matter.^[48] Stereometry was evidently not the strong point of abbacus mathematicians.
 We observe in this connection that there is still no distinction between the units for area and volume, both are measured in "square cubits".

 The origin of the error can be understood from similar problems in the Liber mahameleth (Latin version ca 1160, [ed.
 Vlasschaert 2010: 397; ed.
 Sesiano 2014: 536], cf. below, note 76) and the Liber abbaci [B403f;G618-620].
 In these, together with the dimensions of the column and of the well (in both actually a cistern) the contents of the latter measured in barrels is given, and the quantity of outflowing water measured in barrels is to be determined.
 In both, as here, the ratio between the two volumes is found (here, 8), and this is then used to convert the volume of the immersed body into hollow measure measured in barrels.
-There can be little doubt that this problem type, known in Iberian area around 1160, reached the Provençal area and Jacopo from there, and was miscopied without understanding by Jacopo or some predecessor of his (and, in the latter case, re-copied without understanding by Jacopo and again by the compiler of M+F).
+There can be little doubt that this problem type, known in Iberian area around 1160, reached the Provençal area and Jacopo from there, and was miscopied without understanding by Jacopo and again by the compiler of M+F).